sjain166/StudyBuddy/README.md

-# StudyBuddy - In Progress !!!
+# StudyBuddy - First Draft
 The Study Buddy Locator app is poised to revolutionize how students connect and collaborate.
 By offering a platform for students to find and join study groups, it taps into the power of collaborative learning.

 Study Buddy Locator: An Innovative Learning Companion